blesaux/blesaux.github.io/_pages/code.md

 {% include base_path %}

 Over the years, research projects and papers lead to various code and computer tools.
-They are here made available for the sake of reproducible research and to enable you to make use of it for building new extensions.
+Here, they are made available for the sake of reproducible research and to enable you to make use of it for building new extensions.

 ## AerialMTL: Multi-Task Learning for Aerial Images